petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/tutorials/creating-a-basic-custom-element.md

 ### Understanding the React Routes

 The generated code includes three routes: `hello-world` (default), `hello-foo`, and `hello-bar`.
 Routes are alternative sets of code that you can use when running an application.
-See [Using Routes with a Basic Custom Element Application](./using-routes-with-a-basic-remote-app.md) for a basic example.
+See [Using Routes with Custom Elements](./using-routes-with-custom-elements.md) for a basic example.

 ## Building the React Application